WestGrid/trainingMaterials/pages/courses.md

 ## Full-day courses

-Click on each course to see its details.
+Click on each course for details.

 <details>
 <summary>